Assisi: a complete guide through the birthplace of San Francesco

 View over Piazza Inferiore di San Francesco

-The medieval hill town is best known for being the birthplace of San Francesco, founder of the Franciscan religious order in 1208.
-It means you cannot complete a trip to Assisi without following in the footsteps of millions of pilgrims and visiting the Basilica di San Francesco.
+The medieval hill town of Assisi is best known for being the birthplace of Saint Francis, also known as San Francesco in Italian.
+He was the founder of the Franciscan order and is one of Italy's two patron saints.
+That said, it means you cannot complete a trip to Assisi without following in the footsteps of millions of pilgrims and visiting some of the places connected to Saint Francis.

 Around December the medieval streets of Assisi are lined with Christmas lights, and you'll find nativity scenes near every church.
 In fact, it was San Francesco who 'invented' the first nativity scene.

-Also, don't forget to read my post about the history of Umbria.
-It might help you put some stories in perspective and get the most out of your trip.
+If you're considering a visit to Assisi, I'd be happy to guide you on how to get there and share the top things to do and see.
+You'll find everything you need in the guide below.
+Also, don't forget to check out my post about the history of Umbria.
+It might help you put some stories into perspective and make the most of your trip.

 How to reach?

-• By car: bear in mind that a large part of the historic center is a ZTL (zone of restricted circulation).
-Simply navigate to Piazza Giovanni Paolo II (Google Maps).
-This parking area is relatively close to most sights.
-Alternatively, you can park your car at Piazza Porta Nuova (Google Maps).
-From here, it's a 15 to 30-minute walk to the historic center.
+• By car: The easiest way to get to Assisi is by car.
+Just keep in mind that most of the historic center is a ZTL (Limited Traffic Zone), so driving is not permitted everywhere.
+One of the closest (underground) parking spots is at Piazza Giovanni Paolo II (Google Maps).
+Another option is Piazza Porta Nuova (Google Maps).
+From there, it's about a 15 to 30-minute walk to the historic center.

-• By bus: you can also take bus line C. It stops directly in front of the train station.
-In less than 10 minutes, you'll arrive at Piazza Unità d'Italia (Google Maps).
-From here, the historic center is just a few steps away.
-A one-way ticket costs €1.30 when purchased at the newsstand inside the train station or €1.50 when bought onboard.
+• By bus: You can also take bus line C, which stops right in front of the train station.
+In under 10 minutes, it takes you to Piazza Unità d'Italia (Google Maps).
+From there, it's just a short walk into the historic center.
+A one-way ticket costs €1.30 if you buy it at the newsstand inside the station or €1.50 if you get it on the bus.

 Assisi train station